stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-And then obviously the fandom has very much sort of got behind the... you know, you know, "Third gender is David," sort of-- no, or "there's two genders: David and David," things like that, you know.
+And then obviously the fandom has very much sort of got behind the, you know, you know, "Third gender is David," sort of-- No, or "there's two genders: David and David," things like that, you know.

 #### BEN